-> All in all it’s a beautifully made and well considered item.
-Despite much searching, I could find out very little about this until I stumbled across some links that took me to a discussion on ‘Painters Online’ – where the actual maker of this palette box had posted the following information:
+All in all it’s a beautifully made and well considered item.
+Despite much searching, I could find out very little about this until I stumbled across some links that took me to a discussion on ‘Painters Online’ – where Frazer Price himself had posted the following information:

-> Posted: 27 May 2011 11:30 AM
+Posted: 27 May 2011 11:30 AM

 I have recently read the group’s comments on palette boxes and mention was made of the Frazer Price Palette Box – probably time that I enter the forum as I am Frazer Price.
 I designed and had the box manufactured, in Shropshire, and first came on sale in 1985 and continued to be marketed until the early ’90s.